Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 Explore Reykjavik or relax at the world-famous Blue Lagoon geothermal spa on your first day in Iceland.

-Your itinerary for the first day in Iceland is flexible, so you can plan whatever you want to suit your flight's arrival time.
-You'll land at Keflavik International Airport on the Reykjanes Peninsula.
-Once you've cleared customs and collected your luggage, you'll find a shuttle bus waiting for you.
+Your itinerary for the first day in Iceland is flexible, so you can plan whatever you want to suit your flight’s arrival time.
+Upon arriving at Keflavik International Airport, a shuttle bus will be waiting for you.

-Don't worry if your flight arrives in the evening and you won't have time to visit the Blue Lagoon today.
-Talk to your travel consultant when booking — they'll organize the perfect time to visit depending on your flights.
+If your flight arrives in the evening and you don’t have time to visit the Blue Lagoon, don’t worry!
+Just let your travel consultant know when booking, and they’ll help you find the best time to go based on your flight.

 When you arrive in Reykjavik, you can drop your bags off at your hotel and spend the rest of the day exploring.
 It’s the world’s northernmost capital city and has plenty to entertain visitors.